Digging into history: What clay at Little Long Pond can tell us

 Geology was certainly not my first love, but geology has grown on me since I learned to use it to better understand the living landscape around me.
 For example, soil can influence the plants found in a given area, while simultaneously telling us about the past.
 In this article I will describe some soil found at Little Long Pond natural lands and the historic environment in which it was formed.

 In a relatively short amount of time (a few thousand years), the ice sheet melted and allowed the ocean to advance upon the land.
-You may be thinking, “But once the ice sheet melted, wouldn’t the tectonic plate respond by rising’?
-Yes, the tectonic plate did respond by rising, technically called ‘rebound,’ just like a waterbed would respond after you got off it, but the plate rebounded slowly compared to how fast the ice sheet melted, and in the meantime everything under 400 feet was under water for a short amount of time, geologically speaking.
+You may be thinking, “But once the ice sheet melted, wouldn’t the tectonic plate respond by rising?”
+Yes, the tectonic plate did respond by rising, technically called rebound, just like a waterbed would respond after you got off it, but the plate rebounded slowly compared to how fast the sea level rose, and in the meantime everything under 230 feet was under water for a short amount of time, geologically speaking.

 Back to the clay.
 Any farmer or gardener can attest that a clay-rich soil has its issues.
 You shouldn’t work it in the spring when it is saturated and easy to compact.
 It is very slippery when wet.
 It is hard as a rock when it dries out.
 Some plant roots simply hate it.
-When we consider which trees to plant on the natural lands, if we are planting into clay, we need to research which trees can tolerate clay soil.
+When we plant trees on the natural lands, we wouldn’t plant a red oak (Quercus rubra) into clay, but a red maple (Acer rubrum) would do fine.
+Bur oak (Quercus macrocarpa), a tree that we plan to plant on the natural lands in coming years, is also capable of growing in clay.

 Comments